orca-so/whirlpools/docs/rust/README.md

 ### 3. Low-Level SDK
 #### Compatibility
-- Compatible with `anchor v0.29.0`.
-If you enable the `anchor` feature of `orcah_whirlpools_client` in `cargo.toml` while using a different version of anchor in your project, you may need to apply a lockfile patch to resolve dependency conflicts:
+- Compatible with `anchor` versions `^0.26` but `<0.30`.
+If you enable the `anchor` feature of `orca_whirlpools_client` in `cargo.toml` while using a version of anchor that's `^0.30` in your project, you may need to apply a lockfile patch to switch to a lower version:
     ```bash
-    cargo update anchor:<current-version> --precise <required-version>
+    cargo update anchor:<current-version> --precise 0.29
     ```
 - Compatible with `solana-program` versions `^1.18.0` but `<3.0.0`.
-By default, the Rust compiler will install the latest version of Solana SDK `^v2`.
+By default, Cargo will install the latest version of Solana SDK `^v2`.
 This can cause dependcy issues when using older versions.
 To solve this you can apply a lockfile patch with the following command:
     ```bash
     cargo update solana-program:<current-version> --precise <required-version>
     ```